AYW-Co-Augment-Your-World/SparkUpYourLife/README.md

 ## Getting Started

-To get started, clone and download the repo, install dependencies and run on your local machine or on your iOS device using the expo app.
+To get started, clone and download the repo, install dependencies and run on your local machine or on your iOS or android device using the viro media app.

 ### Prerequisites